sayedabdulmongey/mini-RAG/README.md

 ## Database Migrations

-For details on database migrations using Alembic, please refer to the README file located at `/src/models/db_schemas/miniRAG`.
+For details on database migrations using Alembic, please refer to the [README file](../src/models/db_schemas/miniRAG).

 ## Run the Docker container